 But, in the past year or two, even those seem to have reduced significantly.

-Since I make a living as a full-time reseller, this all begs the question, is Craigslist dying?
+Since I make a living as a full-time reseller, all of this brings to mind two questions, do people still use Craiglist?
+Is Craigslist dying?

 Or, dimmer still, is Craigslist dead already?